 Sounds serious, huh?
 If you’re in business to make money, it is.

-In today’s age of instant gratification and endless choice, your business can’t afford NOT to be ultra-responsive across every platform you have available to potential customers.
+In today’s age of instant gratification and choice, your business can’t afford NOT to be ultra-responsive across every platform you have available to potential customers.

 Let’s start with the winery tour…